lsunley/Project4-ML/README.md

 1: 30-59 days past due  <br>

 ### Information Value (IV) and Weight of Evidence (WoE)
-We took all the categories and ran them through a function that determine IV values per category against the target column.
+We took all the categories and ran them through a function that determined information values per category against the target column.

 Purpose of Good and Bad Counts:
 Weight of Evidence (WoE):